 Only Medication Approach Is Unhealthy

-At this time, there is currently no lupus cure, so the treatment of lupus focuses on symptom management and episodic flare-ups of the disease.
+At this time, there is currently no lupus cure.
+So the treatment of lupus focuses on symptom management and episodic flare-ups of the disease.
 Treatment of lupus also focuses on preventative measures for damage that may occur to numerous organs within the body.
-Each person who is diagnosed with lupus will experience the disease differently, so it only makes sense that the treatment of lupus differs from person to person.
+Each person diagnosed with lupus will experience the disease differently.
+So it only makes sense that the treatment of lupus differs from person to person.
 While medications to manage pain, swelling, hormone levels, blood pressure, and cholesterol levels have shown to be effective in some patients, they may not be the best treatment option for others.
 Many individuals with lupus cannot handle the harsh side effects that come with many of the commonly prescribed drugs to treat lupus.

-There is one variation of lupus that can be reversed.
+There is one variation of lupus that you can reverse.
 Drug-induced lupus accounts for around 10 percent of individuals who have the disease.
 The onset of this type of lupus is due to the body’s reaction to specific prescription drugs.
-There are around 80 known drugs that can cause the onset of lupus according to Genetics Home Reference.
-If an individual’s lupus has been classified as drug-induced, it most likely will be reversed once they stop taking the medication that is causing it.
+According to Genetics Home Reference, around 80 known drugs can cause the onset of lupus.
+If an individual is having drug-induced lupus, then stopping the medication that is causing it, can reverse it.

 Symptoms Are Not Always Apparent

 Lupus is a disease that has episodic symptoms in most individuals.
 This means that symptoms happen in flare-ups, and when an individual is between flare-ups, symptoms of lupus may not be apparent.
-During the time when an individual is between flare-ups, their lupus is considered to be in remission.
-However, lupus flare-ups are notorious for being extremely unpredictable and can occur at a frequency of more than six times each year.
-Lupus is most often diagnosed when the individual is experiencing a flare-up, however, it is not unheard of for an individual to be diagnosed when their disease is in remission.
+During the time when an individual is between flare-ups, their lupus is in remission.
+However, lupus flare-ups are notorious for being extremely unpredictable.
+These flare-ups can occur at a frequency of more than six times each year.
+Lupus is most often diagnosed when the individual is experiencing a flare-up.
+However, it is not unheard of for an individual to be diagnosed when their disease is in remission.
 When symptoms of lupus do manifest, they are rarely the same from one person to the next.
 Just like flare-ups are unpredictable in nature, so are lupus symptoms.

 There is no doubt that lupus is a complicated and tricky disease to live with.
-While extensive research has been done on several aspects of the disease, there is still work to be done.
+There is still some more work to do, even after so much of extensive research on several aspects of the disease.
 What we do know about lupus is that it is a debilitating autoimmune disease that can affect anyone in the population, there are multiple ways to manage the disease, some forms of lupus may not be permanent, and that the symptoms of lupus are extremely unpredictable.
 If you are living with lupus and would like to look further into different types of therapy and lupus treatment centers to help you manage your disease, click over here to read more about our lupus treatment program.